-Classification Protest Form
+National Classification Protest Form

-Protest Procedures during Competitions
+Protest Procedures

-- Protests may only be submitted by the Authorized representative of the National Federation who has jurisdiction over the athlete named in the protest. - The Chief International Para Archery Classifier for the event shall be the International Federation representative authorized to receive Protests. - An Athlete's Sport Class may be protested by the Athlete's National Federation within 30 minutes of the end of the Qualification Round. - The World Archery Classification Protest form must be completed fully and in English. - Copies of all the documents mentioned in the protest form must be included with the protest form or within one hour of it being lodged. - A protest fee of 40 euros or 50 USD must be lodged with the protest form.
-It will be returned if the protest is upheld or, in circumstances deemed to be of special interest to World Archery, if the protest is lost.
+- 1. Protests may be submitted by a current USA Archery classifier, athlete, coach or club. - 2.
+A USA Archery Classifier shall be the USA Archery representative authorized to review a protest. - 3.
+An Athlete's Sport Class may be protested within 45 days of the competition where the athlete will be participating. - 4.
+The USA Archery National Classification Protest Form must be completed fully. - 5.
+Copies of all the documents mentioned in the protest form must be included with the protest form and submitted to para@usarchery.org. - 6.
+A protest fee of \$50 USD must be submitted with the protest form.
+The \$50 fee will be returned if the protest is upheld.